gflohr/qgoda-site/en/docs/po-translations.md

-This has the effect that the values of the front matter variables `title` and `description` are extracted from the master document into the `.po` file, and their translations will be used, when generating the translated document.
+This has the effect that the values of the front matter variables `title` and `description` are extracted from the main document into the `.po` file, and their translations will be used, when generating the translated document.